scrabbletank/farhome-rules/rulesdoc.md

 #### Wanderer
 You've never had a home, instead relying on your own skills to survive in the wild.
 You gain 2 proficiency in Survival and have expertise in that skill.
 You gain 1 proficiency in Athletics and a weapon proficiency of your choice.
 Once per day when taking lethal damage, if the damage dealt is less than your Stamina score you survive with 1 wound.
 You do not start with any silver, but start with Hide armor and 2 weapons of your choice.

-#### Scribe
-You have spent years learning the history of your tribe, village, or city, and with your steady hands have commit it to paper.
-You gain 2 proficiency in Lore and have expertise in it.
-You gain 1 proficiency in Sleight of Hand and Scribing tools, and know 2 additional languages.
-You start with scribing tools and a spell scroll containing a cantrip or 1st level spell.

 ___
 ### Basic

+#### Agile
+As long as you aren't wearing armor, you roll defense die equal to your Dexterity score.

+#### Alert
+You take no penalty from being surprised and you add 1 superior die to initiative rolls.

+#### Armor Expert
+You reduce the penalties of wearing armor to 1 Bad die for medium armor and 1 Terrible die for Heavy armor.
+When making a defense roll you start with 1 critical success.

+#### Attuned Spirit
+You resonate particularly well with magic items.
+You may attune to 4 items at one time, instead of 3.
+If an item your attuned to grants you a bonus to your attributes, you gain an equal bonus to that attributes saving throw.

+#### Battle Mage
+Once per turn, if you cast a cantrip or 1st level spell your next basic attack costs 2 less AP.
+Alternatively if you make a basic attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
+The spell level increases to 2 at 7th level, and 3 at 15th level, and 4th at 25th level.

-#### Expertise
+#### Dual-Wield Expert
-Choose 2 skill or tool proficiencies, You gain expertise in these skills.
+You have no penalties from dual wielding, and you count as holding a shield when taking the Defend action.

 #### Duelist
 You gain a mastery of one handed weapons.
 When attacking with a one handed weapon you may reroll 1 die.
 If you hold nothing in your off hand you have expertise with that weapon.

-#### Lucky
-When you make a roll, you may reroll up to your charisma worth of dice.
-This can be used twice, after which you must take a long rest to regain this feat.

 #### Durable
 When taking damage from any source you may reroll 1 wound die, taking the new value.

+#### Expertise
+Choose 2 skill or tool proficiencies, You gain expertise in these skills.

+#### Flurry of Blows
+After an unarmed attack if you have nothing in your offhand you may take the Off-Hand Attack action, attacking the creature twice.
+The attacks add 1 bad die to their roll and do not use proficiency.

 #### Hunter
 Your skill in hunting creatures has given you an edge in identifying weaknesses.
 You may study the body of a dead non-humanoid creature to learn its weaknesses.
 Studying a creature takes an hour after which you learn 1 piece of information about the creature, such as its max wounds, an attribute, a resistance or vulnerability or one of its features.

+#### Longcaster
+Spells with a range of 5 tiles or more gain +3 range.
+Spell attacks against creatures in cover grant them one less defense die.

+#### Lucky
+When you make a roll, you may reroll up to your charisma worth of dice.
+This can be used twice, after which you must take a long rest to regain this feat.

 Each day you can study your notes to gain 1 critical to all of your rolls against this creature until your next long rest.
 Preparing weaknesses is done the same way you prepare spells and counts towards your prepared spells for that day.

-#### Armor Expert
+#### Priest
-You reduce the penalties of wearing armor to 1 Bad die for medium armor and 1 Terrible die for Heavy armor.
-When making a defense roll you start with 1 critical success.
+You gain proficiency in Divine spells.

 #### Quick Healing
 You gain 4 Healing Surges instead of 3 each long rest.
 When rolling Healing Surges, roll 4 wound dice instead of 3.

-#### Alert
-You take no penalty from being surprised and you add 1 superior die to initiative rolls.

-#### Agile
+#### Witch
-As long as you aren't wearing armor, you roll defense die equal to your Dexterity score.
+You gain proficiency in Curse spells.

 #### Wizard
 You gain proficiency in Arcane spells.

-#### Witch
-You gain proficiency in Curse spells.

-#### Priest
-You gain proficiency in Divine spells.

-#### Battle Mage
-Once per turn, if you cast a cantrip or 1st level spell your next basic attack costs 2 less AP.
-Alternatively if you make a basic attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
-The spell level increases to 2 at 7th level, and 3 at 15th level, and 4th at 25th level.

-#### Flurry of Blows
-After an unarmed attack if you have nothing in your offhand you may take the Off-Hand Attack action, attacking the creature twice.
-The attacks add 1 bad die to their roll and do not use proficiency.

 #### Wrestler
 When grappling a creature you gain 2 superior dice when making Strength rolls to grapple, move or shove a creature.

-#### Longcaster
-Spells with a range of 5 tiles or more gain +3 range.
-Spell attacks against creatures in cover grant them one less defense die.

-#### Attuned Spirit
-You resonate particularly well with magic items.
-You may attune to 4 items at one time, instead of 3.
-If an item your attuned to grants you a bonus to your attributes, you gain an equal bonus to that attributes saving throw.

-#### Dual-Wield Expert
-You have no penalties from dual wielding, and you count as holding a shield when taking the Defend action.

 ___
 ### Journeyman

-#### Fast Attacks
-*Requires 1 Dexterity*

-Reduces the cost of basic attacks by 1 AP.

-#### Brutal Strikes
-*Requires 3 Strength, 3th Level*

-When you critical with an attack, add an extra wound die.

-#### Second Wind
-*Requires 1 Stamina*

-While in combat you may spend 3 AP on your turn to roll a free Healing Surge.
-This can be used once per rest.

-#### Battering Ram
-*Requires 3 Stamina*

-If you move at least 2 tiles before making an attack or maneuver, add an extra wound die for the damage.

-#### Linguist
-*Requires 2 Intelligence*

-You learn a new language of your choosing.
-You are able to translate writings written in a language used by the common races, making an Intelligence check and using your Intelligence save for the roll.
-On success it takes you 10 minutes to translate a sentence, or 1 minute with a reference.

-#### Quickened Spellcasting
-*Requires proficiency with a spell school*

-Reduces the cost of spells by 1 AP.

-#### Enduring Concentration
-*Requires 2 Stamina*

-You add 1 superior die to your Concentration rolls.

 #### Action Surge
 *Requires 5th Level*

 At any time you may use Action Surge to regain 7 AP, and you may use a second maneuver on your turn.
 After using this feat, you must take a short or long rest before you can use it again.

+#### Actor
+*Requires proficiency in Performance*

+You are able to impersonate voices you have heard before, reducing the skill challenge for these rolls.
+When making conversation or diplomacy checks you can use your performance instead.

-#### Signature Move
+#### Arcane Forge
-*Requires 10th Level*

-Choose a maneuver you know with a Level requirement of 7 or lower.
-This maneuver can be used once every turn, and you have expertise for rolls with that maneuver.
+*Requires proficiency with Enchanters Tools*

+If you enchant an item with the same property every day for 7 days the effect becomes permanent, becoming a magic item.
+At 5 proficiency in Enchanters Tools, you may attempt to add a second permanent enchantment after the first one has become permanent.
+You add a Terrible die to all enchanting rolls when adding the second enchantment.

-#### Overwatch
+#### Assassinate
-*Requires proficiency in Perception, 8th Level*
+*Requires 3 proficiency in 1 Handed weapons, 3 Dexterity, 9th Level*

-Once per turn, when a creature takes a movement action towards you, you can spend 2 AP to make a ranged weapon attack as a reaction as long as the creature is in range.
+Once per turn, when making an 1 handed weapon attack against a creature you add 2 wound dice on a critical.

+#### Banishment
+*Requires 3 proficiency in Divine, 12th Level*

+The spells _Turn Undead_ and _Destroy Monstrosity_ can target Undead, Monstrosities, Demons, and Outsiders.
+When casting _Bind Creature_, if the creature is not native to this plane they add 1 Terrible die to all attacks and spells made while bound.

+#### Battering Ram
+*Requires 3 Stamina*

+If you move at least 2 tiles before making an attack or maneuver, add an extra wound die for the damage.

+#### Beast Whisperer
+*Requires proficiency in Animal Handling*

+You gain expertise in Animal Handling.
+Your skill with animals allows you to pacify even hostile beasts.
+You can spend your turn attempting to calm the beast, making an animal handling roll.
+On success the creature is no longer hostile.

+You can make an animal handling roll against a beast that hasn't been hostile towards you in an attempt to befriend it.
+On a critical the beast will defend you while in its habitat.

 #### Blessed Healing
 *Requires 2 Charisma, proficiency with Divine spells*

 The target of your heals gains an extra superior die on their next attack or saving throw within the next 10 minutes.

+#### Book of Hymns
+*Requires 2 Charisma, proficiency in Religion*

+In addition to the spells you normally prepare, you may prepare Divine spells equal to your Charisma score.

+#### Brutal Strikes
+*Requires 3 Strength, 3th Level*

+When you critical with an attack, add an extra wound die.

+#### Burst of Speed
+*Requires proficiency in Athletics*

+With a running start you can easily jump up to your Strength score in tiles, or half that from a standstill.
+When taking the sprint action you can spend 1 more AP to add your Athletics proficiency to your sprint speed instead of your Dexterity.

-#### Helping Hand
+#### Charmer
-*Requires proficiency with Divine spells, 6th Level*
+*Requires proficiency in Conversation*

-When casting non-damaging spells on allies, add a superior dice to the roll if you are not one of the targets.
+When rolling a Conversation challenge against a non-hostile creature you add a superior die to the roll.
+On a critical the creature treats you as a friend for the next day.

+#### Constitution
+*Requires proficiency in Exhaustion*

+You are used to pushing your body to its limits.
+When traveling or staying awake you automatically pass your first exhaustion roll, allowing you to travel an extra 2 hours a day or stay up another 24 hours without negative effects.
+As long as you have no levels of exhaustion or Lesser or Greater wounds, your first healing surge used during a rest heals for its maximum value.

+#### Danger Sense
+*Requires proficiency in Perception, 10th Level*

+When making a saving throw against an attack, damaging spell, or damaging effect you can see you gain 1 superior die to your roll.

+#### Defensive Duelist
+*Requires proficiency with a Martial Weapon*

+When you make a melee attack against a creature with a weapon you are proficient in, they cannot make opportunity attacks against you until the start of your next turn, regardless of the outcome of the attack.
+In addition, you add 1 superior defense die to opportunity attacks.

-#### Overcharge
+#### Divine Healing
-*Requires Proficiency with Arcane spells, 6th Level*
+*Requires proficiency with Divine spells, 3 Charisma, 12th Level*

-When casting an Arcane spell that deals at least 1 wound you may overcharge it, causing it to deal an additional wound on hit.
-Add a terrible die to your spellcasting roll, if you have 0 or fewer successes before the roll is contested the spell misfires.

-If used again before a long rest, add a terrible die for every time this has been used between long rests.
+Your are able to mend even the most fatal of wounds.
+When casting a healing spell you add 1 wound die to the heal.
+Casting a healing spell on an unconscious ally always restores the maximum wounds possible.

+#### Efficient Brewing
+*Requires proficiency with Apothecary Set*

+When using your Apothecary set you can add an additional ingredient from any of the required ingredients.
+If you do you create two potions on success instead of one.

 #### Elemental Affinity
 *Requires proficiency with Arcane spells, 3 Intelligence*